Ghulam Ahmed Perwez: Religion vs. "Deen"

 Parwez argued for a revolutionary understanding of the Quran, re-interpreting the roles of prophets.
 He argued that the correct view of Jesus, which fits with Islam, was that he was a revolutionary liberator, whose mission was to free the Israelites from the domination of the Romans, while at the same time to build a society on ethical principles, the same as former prophets.
 Parwez further argued that the image of Jesus as a purely spiritual character uninterested in socio-political struggles, was invented afterwards.

-Parwez also emphasized a need to re-examine the role of Hadith in order to modernize Islam.
-In his view, the authenticity of any hadith should be based solely on the principle of contradiction: "any hadith which goes against the teachings/commands of the Quran" should not be accepted.
+Parwez also emphasised a need to re-examine the role of Hadith in order to modernise Islam.
+In his view, the authenticity of any Hadith should be based solely on the principle of contradiction: "any Hadith which goes against the teachings/commands of the Quran" should not be accepted.
 Parwez therefore rejected the principle of "abrogation", part of which is based on the concept that certain hadith can supersede commands of the Quran.
 His position was that the Quran is the true source of Islam, since it is the only authoritative source containing the divine message.

 Rational interpretation of the Quran

 Parwez's writings are associated with modernism.
-He supported Iqbal's enterprise of harmonizing the Quran with the natural sciences, and translated those verses in the Quran which are generally associated with "miracles", "angels" and "jinn" rationally as metaphors, without appealing to the supernatural.
+He supported Iqbal's enterprise of harmonising the Quran with the natural sciences, and translated those verses in the Quran which are generally associated with "miracles", "angels" and "jinn" rationally as metaphors, without appealing to the supernatural.

-He also questioned the virgin birth of Jesus and the miraculous interpretations of that event, arguing that the words describing the communication received by Zechariah (priest) with regards to the birth of John the Baptist are identical to the communication received by Mary concerning the birth of Jesus.
-Since there is no difference in the language, he asked, why would one be accepted as having been conceived via virgin-birth while the other not?
-He also suggested that just because the Quran does not name Jesus’ father, this is not an argument in support of virgin birth, as the Quran also omits such details regarding the history of other prophets.
+He also questions the virgin birth of Jesus and the miraculous interpretations of that event, arguing that the wording used to describe the communication received by Zechariah (priest) with regards to the birth of John the Baptist are identical to the that received by Mary concerning the birth of Jesus.
+He questions why one would be accepted as having been conceived via virgin-birth while the other isn't when there is no difference in the language used describing their births.
+He also suggests that the Quran not naming Jesus’ father doesn't support the interpretation of virgin birth, as the Quran also omits such details regarding the history of other prophets.

 While Parwez admitted the limitations of human rational faculties, which can not grasp the source and nature of the Divine, he stressed that the content of revelation can be understood rationally.
 He argued that unlike traditional dogmas which justify their authority using blind faith, "iman" as outlined in the Quran, forbids blind faith and requires intellectual certainty, expecting the reader to think critically and use their powers of understanding.